Angered but undeterred, border community found strength in wake of mass shooting

 “This tragedy and the immigration crisis gave us an opportunity to explain to people who we are and what makes us special and unique.
 If there was anything positive that came out of that tragedy is that people started to understand what we’re all about as a community and as a region,” he said.

-Margo emphasized that the tragedy “won’t define us” and that El Pasoans will go on with their lives.
+Margo emphasized that the tragedy “does not define us” and that El Pasoans will go on with their lives.
 But he acknowledged that wounds are likely to reopen once the suspected mass murderer goes to trial.

 “I want that individual prosecuted to the full extent available,” the mayor said, using the phrase “evil racist” at one point during the interview.
 “We’ll get that behind us and we can move on.
 (But) we’re going to have some wounds reopening during that time.”